 Thank you for showing interest in our great program.
 This residency offers a unique set of strengths and opportunities that have been attracting students since 1966.
-That’s half a century of excellence in the care of musculoskeletal pathology exemplified with an exceptional success rate in graduates passing their board examinations.
+That’s over half a century of excellence in the care of musculoskeletal pathology exemplified with an exceptional success rate in graduates passing their board examinations.
 Kalamazoo’s dynamic medical community has a rich history to include Drs.
 W.E.
-Upjohn and Homer H. Stryker whose legacy in medicine continues today throughout the world.
+Upjohn and Homer H. Stryker, whose legacy in medicine and orthopaedic surgery continues today.

-We are more than a residency with a mission to train excellent surgeons.
-We aim to develop young women and men to be outstanding leaders in both the community and medicine.
-Our goal is to provide a vibrant and supportive learning environment for physicians to reach their deepest potential.
+We are more than a residency dedicated to developing compassionate and competent surgeons well prepared for a general orthopaedic surgery career or poised to excel in fellowship.
+We aim to produce surgeons capable of leading at local, state, regional, or national levels.
+Our goal is to provide a vibrant and supportive learning environment for physicians to reach their most profound potential.